Success! TRAVEL24 has been applied to your cart.

 You're not alone, which is why many people have turned to natural remedies to alleviate their symptoms.

 Natural remedies for seborrheic dermatitis and dandruff are spiking in popularity.
-Among the host of natural treatments available, you'll usually find options such as apple cider vinegar, tea tree oil, coconut oil, MCT oil, mineral oil, and even olive oil.
+Among the host of natural remedies available, you'll usually find options such as apple cider vinegar, tea tree oil, coconut oil, MCT oil, mineral oil, and even olive oil.

-If you're well-assimilated into the seb derm community, you've probably heard personal accounts and stories of people using coconut oil or MCT oil to treat dandruff and seborrheic dermatitis.
+If you're well-assimilated into the seb derm community, you've probably heard personal accounts and stories of people using coconut oil or MCT oil to manage dandruff and seborrheic dermatitis.
 Usually, these reports involve the application of these oils directly to the scalp or affected area.

 But should you really be using coconut oil for dandruff or seborrheic dermatitis?
 Is coconut oil suitable for these skin conditions, or is it an overlooked culprit responsible for notorious flare-ups and symptom aggravation?

-The short answer could be a bit surprising: Coconut oil may not actually be suitable for treating dandruff or seborrheic dermatitis.
+The short answer could be a bit surprising: Coconut oil may not actually be suitable for tackling dandruff or seborrheic dermatitis.
 We'll explore the reason behind this and how it compares to MCT oil and other natural remedies.

 Table of Contents: